-Decades of conflict destroyed much of Cambodia’s water supply infrastructure, which declined in efficiency from the 1960s.
-By 1993, only 25 percent of Phnom Penh’s residents had access to piped water.
-Investments since the mid-1990s have helped provide cleaner water supplies for many in Cambodia—about 35-40 percent of the country now gets its water from improved drinking water sources like new rural wells and a rebuilt urban piping infrastructure.
+Much of Cambodia’s water delivery infrastructure was wrecked by decades of conflict, and its efficiency began to deteriorate in the 1960s.
+Only 25% of Phnom Penh inhabitants had access to piped water in 1993.
+Since the mid-1990s, investments have helped provide cleaner water supplies for people in Cambodia; approximately 35-40% of the population now gets its water from better drinking water sources such as new rural wells and reconstructed urban piping infrastructure.

-Unfortunately, improvements in proper sanitation systems have not kept pace.
-Indeed, a lack of sanitation continues to present a major public health menace.
-About ten percent of Cambodian children die before they are a year old.
-Many of these deaths are due to preventable, waterborne diseases or mosquito-driven ailments spawned by the nation’s poor sanitation facilities.
+Regrettably, advancements in appropriate sanitation systems have lagged behind.
+In fact, a lack of sanitation remains a major public health concern.
+Approximately 10% of Cambodian children die before they reach the age of one year.
+Many of these deaths are caused by preventable waterborne diseases or mosquito-borne illnesses brought on by the country’s poor sanitation.

-It is estimated by UNICEF that rural sanitation coverage in Cambodia is only eight percent, making it the lowest in the region and the second lowest outside of Africa.
-In the absence of sanitation facilities, most rural dwellers use rice paddies, banana groves, and other water sources to dispose of their own waste—thus polluting the water on which they depend.
+Rural sanitation coverage in Cambodia is projected to be only 8%, the lowest in the area and the second lowest outside of Africa, according to UNICEF.
+In the absence of sanitation facilities, most rural residents dispose of their waste in rice fields, banana groves, and other water sources, damaging the water they rely on.

-The nation’s Ministry of Rural Development, backed by many international partners, has attacked this problem with a rural water supply and sanitation initiative.
-In addition to digging new wells, hundreds of family and school-based latrines have been built within the last few years to provide safe access to sanitation for rural Cambodians.
+With the help of numerous foreign partners, the country’s Ministry of Rural Development has launched a rural water supply and sanitation effort.
+In addition to digging new wells, hundreds of household and school-based latrines have been constructed in recent years to provide rural Cambodians with safe sanitation.

-Lastly, enclosed water tanks are being employed to reduce mosquito breeding in stored water, and filtration systems are increasingly used to remove any parasites or microbials from that same water before it is consumed.
+Finally, enclosed water tanks are being used to limit mosquito breeding in stored water, and filtering devices are increasingly being used to remove any parasites or microbials before the water is drank.